visualizenews/corona/index.markdown

   show_title: true
   appearance: Centered
   title: Lombardia
-  introduction: A map showing how the virus in Lombardy by province
+  introduction: Lombardy is the most hit region, both if you look at the absolute
+    and weighted numbers.
+But data shown that the impact of the virus has been completely different from province to province.
   placeholder_id: lombardyMap
   object: lombardyMap
   explanation: ''